 To use the functionality, follow these steps:

-- Access Real-Time Manager and click the menu Edge Services and select Edge Applications.
+- Access Real-Time Manager , click the Products menu, in Edge Computing select Edge Applications;

 - Select the minimum version of the TLS protocol that will encrypt the traffic.

-Minimum TLS Version functionality is available in the latest version of Edge Application (Version 3).
-If the functionality isn't visible, you need to update the version of your Edge Application to enable this and numerous other features.
+Minimum TLS Version functionality is available in the latest version of Edge Application Version 3.
+If the functionality isn’t visible, you have to update the version of your Edge Application to enable this and other features.

-Azion provides modules so that you can build high-performance, scalable and secure applications, with much more simplicity and free of operational tasks.
-Check the documentations of each product:
+Azion provides you with network, compute and security modules so that you can build high performance, scalable and secure web applications, in a simple way and with no operational tasks.
+See the documentation for each product:

 5. Support Documentation

 Didn’t find what you were looking for?
 Open a support ticket.